 The American Civil Liberties Union (ACLU) blasted the changes in a move which signaled its complete abandonment of civil rights advocacy in favor of partisan politics.
 The organization decried the move on the grounds that it provides the accused with too much due process!
 In his death notice on the once proud defenders of liberty, law professor David E. Bernstein writes,“the ACLU is no longer a civil libertarian organization in any meaningful sense, but just another left-wing pressure group, albeit one with a civil libertarian history.”

 As of now, the new rules are merely a proposal until the 60 day comment period concludes.
 After that, the administration may add them to the Code of Federal Regulations, or withdraw and revise them.
-Make no mistake, these changes will benefit college-goers, especially vulnerable and at-risk populations – those who identify as males at colleges and universities.We value your comments!
-Please weigh in on our comment section below.
+Make no mistake, these changes will benefit college-goers, especially vulnerable and at-risk populations – those who identify as males at colleges and universities.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com